 Reasons to copy DRS URI data files

-- To copy primary data into workspace storage.
+• To copy primary data into workspace storage.

 Commands to access data with DRS URIs

-.
-The package includes an API to use with Python-based Jupyter notebooks and a command line interface (CLI) to use from the Terra terminal.
-For R-based Notebooks, use the Bioconductor AnVIL package.
+When working from Python-based notebooks and the command line, use the DRS URI-specific commands provided by a DRS client library, terra-notebook-utils.
+The package includes an API to use with Python-based Jupyter notebooks and a command line interface (CLI) to use from your workspace's terminal.

+What is in the terra-notebook-utils package?
 This package includes commands for viewing details about the data, copying/downloading the data to the Cloud Environment VM or external cloud storage (Azure blob or Google bucket), and other helpful operations.

-Use a current version of terra-notebook-utilsBecause the Terra Cloud Environment is constantly updated, it is very important to use a current version ofterra-notebook-utils
+Use a current version of terra-notebook-utilsBecause the Terra Cloud Environment is constantly updated, it is very important to use a current version ofterra-notebook-utils!

-or later.
+Please use terra-notebook-utils version 0.13.0 or later.
 Read on for how to install/update terra-notebook-utils.

 How to use DRS URIs in the terminal

-Python CLI is available for use from the Terra Terminal and within shell scripts.
+The terra-notebook-utils Python CLI is available for use from the Terra Terminal and within shell scripts.

-For instructions on how to access the workspace terminal, see Using the terminal and interactive analysis shell in Terra.
+To learn how to access the workspace terminal, see Using the terminal and interactive analysis shell in Terra.

 Step-by-step instructions

-1. Install the latest version of terra-notebook-utils
+1. Install the latest version of terra-notebook-utils.

 In the Terra Terminal, run